USMLE Step 1 Pass/Fail

 Results

-Our examination of performance data for USMLE Step 1 from 2012 to 2022 has revealed significant trends among individuals taking the test for the first time, hailing from diverse educational backgrounds.
+Our examination of performance data for USMLE step 1 pass/fail from 2012 to 2022 has revealed significant trends among individuals taking the test for the first time, hailing from diverse educational backgrounds.
 We’ve observed distinct patterns among those hailing from non-US/Canadian schools, US/Canadian MD degree programs, and US/Canadian DO degree programs.

 Non-US/Canadian schools